Jerryqun/antd-ext-comps-vscode-plugin/README.md

 3. Press `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux) to open the Command Palette.
 4. Type `Extensions: Install from VSIX...` and select it.
 5. Choose the downloaded `.vsix` file to install.

-## Usage

-1. Open a `.tsx` or `.jsx` file in VSCode.
-2. Type `ext_f` anywhere in the file.
-3. The snippet suggestion will appear automatically.
-4. Select the suggestion and press `Enter`.
-5. A React functional component TSX snippet will be inserted.